Onheiron/promise-mix/readme.md

 2. Added `_filter` and `_shuffle` methods to muxed Promises.
 The `_filter` method accept a filtering function and sets to undefined all the filtered out downstreams (the function should return true for passing downstreams only).
 Chaining a `_clean()` after the `deMux` will finally remove the filtered-out undefined items from the downstream.
 The `_shuffle` method simply shuffles the Promises in the mux pool (be it an Array or an Object) and keeps the new shuffled pool for chaining.

+**1.6.X:** New Features:

+1. Now base mix functions (aggregate, combine, merge, reduce) may accept some non-Promise values as well, this way you can build outputs more cleanly and you can skip writing chains to just return `Promise.resolve(val)`.

+2. Now combine and reduce may accept functions which do not return Promises, but "static values", so you don't have to return a `Promise.resolve(val)` in your function.